mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 )
 ```

-While they look sort of similar, the database command is a lot more verbose in defining the same level of work.
-That's part of why MongoDB provides helper methods for wrapping these database commands.
-Depending on whether you're using the MongoDB shell or MongoDB driver, the exact name and format of these helper methods might differ, but their purpose is to provide a shortcut for methods like this.
+While they look sort of similar, the *database command* is a lot more verbose in defining the same level of work.
+That's part of why *MongoDB* provides *helper methods* for wrapping these *database commands*.
+Depending on whether you're using the *MongoDB shell or MongoDB driver*, the exact name and format of these *helper methods* might differ, but their purpose is to provide a shortcut for methods like this.

-Running a database command itself is pretty straightforward.
-The Mongo shell provides the run command method on the database object.
-You pass in the command as a parameter to this method.
-DB here refers to the active database.
-Do you remember the use keyword?
+Running a *database command* itself is pretty straightforward.
+The *Mongo shell* provides the *run command* method on the *database object*.
+You pass in the command as a parameter to this method. *DB* here refers to the *active database*.
+Do you remember the *use keyword*?
 We've used it a few times already.
-The run command always works against the active database.
-So make sure you set the right database to active before you use run command.
+The *run command* always works against the *active database*.
+So make sure you set the right *database* to active before you use *run command*.

+#### Database Commands

+* db.runCommand( { "COMMAND" } )

+* db.commandHelp( "command" )

 If you want information on how a particular command works, you can use the db.commandhelp method to retrieve any available help information.
 Now you might wonder, why would I ever want to use the underlying database command?
 Well, we've been talking about the shell helpers.
 They're only in the shell.
 If you want to run a database command from a driver, then you're going to need to execute the underlying database command instead, assuming that the driver doesn't have some other existing helper method.